chrisf1337/personal-site/content/posts/programming-glossary.md

   mechanical device consisting of magnetic platters (literally a metal *disk*) that store data and an arm with a magnetic head that reads and writes data to the platters.
-Reading and writing data to disk is slow compared to reading and writing data to RAM, but hard drives can store much more data than RAM and can keep this data even after the computer is powered off.
+Reading and writing data to disk is slow compared to reading and writing data to RAM, but hard drives can store much more data for less cost and can keep this data even after the computer is powered off.

   ![Hard drive](/glossary/hard-drive.jpg)